 severe complication of acid reflux is Barrett's

 esophagus.
-Since the lining
+Since the lining of the esophagus is exposed

-acids on a regular basis, the human organism tries to
+to the leakage of stomach acids on a regular basis, the

-protect itself by growing cells similar to those found
+human organism tries to protect itself by growing cells

-in the lining of the intestine (condition known as
+similar to those found in the lining of the intestine

-Barrett's esophagus).
-This tissue helps relieve
+(condition known as Barrett's esophagus).
+This tissue

-heartburn symptoms.
-However, while Barrett's esophagus
+helps relieve heartburn symptoms.
+However, while

-as a result of that process.
-Men over 45 with a history
+esophageal adenocarcinoma as a result of that process.

-of at least 10 years of experiencing heartburn symptoms
+Men over 45 with a history of at least 10 years of

-share the highest risk to develop
+experiencing heartburn symptoms share the highest risk

-cancer.
+to develop cancer.

 GERD